irbujam/ss_log_event_monitor/README.md

 Pre-requisites:
 - Ensure that advance CLI is used for the farmer
-- Must write the farmer console output a file with extension .txt or .log
+- Must write the farmer console output to a file with extension .txt or .log

   Example Farmer file that writes to log: